markusrenoldner/markusrenoldner.github.io/_portfolio/transport_sys_periodic.md

-Here we prepare three convenience functions, that will help us produce an animation of the evolution of the solutions $u,\phi$ afterwards.
+Here we prepare three convenience functions, that will help us produce an animation of the evolution of the solutions \\(u,\phi\\) afterwards.

 ```